Family Counseling Bethesda MD

 - Addressing an unresolved and recurring issue that raises stress levels.

-Family therapy is an ideal option for family members who want to improve their relationships, increase harmony, and resolve problematic issues.
+Family therapy is ideal for family members who want to improve their relationships, increase harmony, and resolve problematic issues.
 It is uniquely beneficial because it provides all members a chance to voice their thoughts and feelings in a safe and nurturing environment facilitated by a specially trained therapist to make sure everyone’s voice and perspective are heard.

 How Does Family Therapy Work?

 Family therapy usually begins with all household members attending the initial session; after that, participants may vary from week to week, and your therapist will help you determine who should attend each session.
 This is one-way family therapy differs from individual therapy (where the same person treats all sessions).
-At times it may be most appropriate to meet only with the parents or children, respectively, while at other times it’s best to meet with the entire family.
+At times it may be most appropriate to meet only with the parents or children, respectively, while at other times, it’s best to meet with the entire family.
 These decisions will vary from week to week, based on your family’s goals.

 Family therapy begins with an introductory session in attendance.
 In this initial session, your counselor will ask each person questions to illustrate your relationships, actions, emotions, and bonds.